DataSystemsGroupUT/dataeng/README.en.md

 - service `web` is listening on port 80, and we want it to be reachable from outside the cluster
 - service `words` is listening on port 8080
-- the database is listening on port 5432
+- service `db` is listening on port 5432